Evanilla57/colors/README.md

 ## Description

+As a student, I am always looking for ways to both improve my coding knowledge base as well as for ways to save money in my day to day life.
+This projects combines both goals as I have learned to generate an SVG logo without needing to hire a graphics designer.

-By using a Scalable Vector Graphics logo (SVG), users are able to store images that are created based on points and lines on a grid.
-This means that vector files like SVG can be significantly resized without losing any of their quality, which makes them ideal for logos and complex online graphics.
+A Scalable Vector Graphics (SVG) logo allows users to store images that are created based on points and lines on a grid.
+This allows the logo to be significantly resized without losing any of their quality, which makes them ideal for logos and complex online graphics.

+I am excited to share this with all who need it!

+Apologies in advance to any graphic designers out there!

 ## Tasks